 Jethro, the priest of Midian, Moses’ father-in-law, heard of all that God had done for Moses and for Israel his people, how the LORD had brought Israel out of Egypt.
 Now Jethro, Moses’ father-in-law, had taken Zipporah, Moses’ wife, after he had sent her home, along with her two sons.
 The name of the one was Gershom (for he said, “I have been a sojourner in a foreign land”), and the name of the other, Eliezer (for he said, “The God of my father was my help, and delivered me from the sword of Pharaoh”).
 Jethro, Moses’ father-in-law, came with his sons and his wife to Moses in the wilderness where he was encamped at the mountain of God.
 And when he sent word to Moses, “I, your father-in-law Jethro, am coming to you with your wife and her two sons with her.”
 (Ex 18:1-6)

-As I was reading the parsha, it jumped out at me that Zipporah’s being “sent away” (18:2) foreshadows both Judah’s and Ephraim’s exiles.
-Her two sons, “Gershom” (sojourner, stranger) and “Eliezer” (God who helps), remind us that Israel was scattered worldwide and, today, for the most part, sojourns among the gentiles, though never out of God’s sight and mercy.
+Zipporah’s being “sent away” (18:2) foreshadows both Judah’s and Ephraim’s exiles.
+Her two sons, “Gershom” (sojourner, stranger) and “Eliezer” (God who helps), remind us that both Israel and Judah were scattered worldwide and, today, for the most part, sojourns among the gentiles, though never out of God’s sight and mercy.
 As a bit of a review, the Scriptures demonstrate that the king of Assyria sent Ten Tribes into exile (2 Kings 17:23 ff) where they disappeared into the nations, leaving the House of Judah as the only evidence of the seed of Abraham in the earth.
-Yet, when Yeshua came, He wasted no time searching for …
+When Yeshua came, His mission was to the scattered.

 The Lost Sheep of the House of Israel